 Create T1 Gateway

 Note: Don’t attach this T1 gateway to the T0 gateway.
-T1 gateway will operate in standalone mode.
+The T1 gateway will operate in standalone mode.

 Add Tier-1 Service Interface

-Add Static Route on T1 Gateway
+Add a Static Route on the T1 Gateway

 Once the T1 gateway is configured, verify that the T1 service interface is reachable via a physical network.